On the symmetries of the modified Emden-type equation: Lie symmetry analysis

-Here we are interested to calculate the symmetries of the modified Emden-type equation $(2)$ which follows from non-standard inverse Lagrangian $(4)$ and examine how variational symmetries calculated in section 2 are embedded in the symmetries of the differential equation.
-A second-order ordinary differential of the form $M(t,\,x,\,\dot x,\,\ddot x)=0$ possesses Lie point symmetries of the form $(5)$ provided \cite{LS}
+Here we are interested in calculating the symmetries of the modified Emden-type equation (\ref{modEMDENnew}) which follows from non-standard inverse Lagrangian (\ref{lagEMDEN}) and examine how variational symmetries calculated in Sect. \ref{Noether_sym} are embedded in the symmetries of the differential equation.
+A second-order $(1+1)$ dimensional ordinary differential equation of the form $\Psi(t,\,x,\,\dot x,\,\ddot x)=0$ is invariant under the twice extended group with infinitesimals $(\xi ,\eta, \eta^{(1)}, \eta^{(2)})$, and possesses Lie point symmetries provided the invariance condition \cite{olver1993applications,cantwell2002introduction,Bairagi_Symmetry}

-where $X^{(2)}$ is the second-order prolongation of the vector field $X$ obtained by specializing $(7)$ to $(1+1)$ degrees of freedom.
+where $X^{(2)}$ is the second-order prolongation of the vector field $X$ obtained by specializing vector field (\ref{vector_field}) to $(1+1)$ degrees of freedom.
 In our case

-As in the case of $(15)$, we can construct from $(5)$, $(19)$ and $(20)$ a set of first-order partial differential equations and the solutions of which lead to linearly independent Lie point symmetries.
-In particular, we have the following eight-parameter Lie-point symmetries.
+Now, in order to find the determining equations, we use $(1+1)$ dimensional forms of (\ref{inf_trans}), (\ref{1st_prolong}), (\ref{2nd_prolong}), (\ref{eta'}) and (\ref{eta"}) in the invariance condition (\ref{diff_eqn}) and also equating the coefficients of linear, quadratic, and cubic terms in $p$ of the resulting expression to zero separately in a similar manner showed in the previous Sect. \ref{Noether_sym}.
+Finally, the obtained determining equations are